Generalized pustular psoriasis: Prognosis

 GPP is a rare and severe type of psoriasis.
 It in rare cases it is said to be fatal and in some cases has driven patients to intensive burn units.
 An article published in Pediatric Dermatology said, "The GPP pattern is as an acute, episodic, and potentially life-threatening form of psoriasis."
 There is no cure-all treatment for GPP, and as such, the mortality rate is high.
-Ryan and Baker observed 155 patients with GPP, 106 of which were followed up with.
+Ryan and Baker study from 1971 observed 155 patients with GPP, 106 of which were followed up with.
 26 of those 106 died as a result of the psoriasis or the treatment.
 Their data gives a 25% mortality rate.

 Case reports

 Case report 1

 Von Zumbusch observed a male patient, who had had classic psoriasis for several years, and who then went through recurrent episodes of bright [erythema] and [edema], which became studded with multiple pustules.
 Von Zumbusch observed this patient through nine hospital admissions over 10 years.